VagueBassoon586/FlappyBird/README.md

 Check out the original repo here: [DACS by LeDuyKhang2004](github.com/LeDuyKhang2004/DACS)

-Our code was initially 95% similar.
-However, we went different ways with our code while working with the user's database.
-LeDuyKhang2004 need to use a local [SQL Server 2022](microsoft.com/en-us/sql-server/sql-server-2022) (it is one of the requirements; he needs to submit this game as a project for his CS course).
-Meanwhile, I prefer a simpler method: store user data in a .db file using SQLite.
-After our databases were finished, the codes were too different.
+The original code and this version started out about 95% similar.
+However, we eventually diverged — mainly due to differences in how we handled the user database.

+- **LeDuyKhang2004** used a localhost server: a [SQL Server 2022](microsoft.com/en-us/sql-server/sql-server-2022) instance.
+This was required for his CS course project.
+- **This version** opts for simplicity: it uses a `flappybird.db` file by SQLite to store user data locally.

+As a result, the final versions are significantly different, especially in the database integration and user system logic.

 ---